-We continue our weekly creator spotlight with Episode Five: The Guardian of Azantia, written by Kate Coleman and illustrated by the fabulous Staypee.
+We continue our weekly creator spotlight with Episode Five: The Guardian of Azantia, written by Kate Coleman and illustrated by Staypee.

 Writer: Kate Coleman

 How did you come to Doctor Who?
 What’s your journey with the show?